01 Mar 4 Important Tips for Building a Distributed Team

 1. Build trust and coordination through effective communication

-Sara Sutton Fell, CEO of FlexJobs once said that communication is both the biggest obstacle and the solution to developing trust within remote teams.
+Sara Sutton Fell, CEO of FlexJobs, once said that communication is both the biggest obstacle and the solution to developing trust within remote teams.

 Lajuanda observed that as the team leader, you need to do some occasional personal check-ins with everyone.
-You have to genuinely care about people for them to trust you and stay on track with the rest of the team.
+You have to genuinely care about people to trust you and stay on track with the rest of the team.
 “Coordination comes from communication.
 So creating multiple channels for updates is the key.”

 Organisations are no longer built on force, but on trust — Peter Drucker.

 2. Maintain culture through value-driven autonomy

 It is common knowledge why fixing the culture problem in a co-located team could be easier than in a distributed team: distance, under communication, and lack of collaboration.
 This need not be the case.
 “Organisational culture is intangible, so location doesn’t have to be the driving factor.
 Values do,” Lajuanda says.
 “In my companies, I start by reviewing team values.
 I keep the team engaged by regularly inspiring them to live those values.”